Adaptive-Horizon Conflict-Based Search for Closed-Loop Multi-Agent Path Finding: acr:accbs

-\begin{remark}[\gls{acr:mpc}-style formulation of the cost] The cost in \cref{def:cost-function} has the standard structure of a finite-horizon optimal control problem in \gls{acr:mpc}: a sum of \emph{stage costs}~$p^{a_i}$ over the horizon, plus a \emph{terminal cost}~$q^{a_i}$ that approximates the infinite-horizon tail.
-Here,~$p^{a_i}$ coincides with the usual \gls{acr:mapf} sum-of-costs objective (each step off-goal incurs unit cost), while~$q^{a_i}$ is an admissible heuristic given by the graph distance to the goal.
-This structure is crucial in \cref{sec:horizon-changing,sec:active-prefix-tree-reuse}, where we analyze how the cost behaves as the planning horizon~$H$ changes. \end{remark}
+\begin{remark}[\gls{acr:mpc}-style formulation of the cost] The cost in \cref{def:cost-function} has the standard \gls{acr:mpc} structure: a sum of \emph{stage costs}~$p^{a_i}$ over the horizon, plus a \emph{terminal cost}~$q^{a_i}$ that approximates the infinite-horizon tail.
+Here,~$p^{a_i}$ coincides with the usual \gls{acr:mapf} sum-of-costs objective, while~$q^{a_i}$ is an admissible heuristic given by the graph distance to the goal.
+This structure is crucial in \cref{sec:horizon-changing,sec:active-prefix-tree-reuse}, where we analyze cost behavior as the horizon~$H$ changes. \end{remark}

 \begin{definition}[Node in finite-horizon constraint tree] Fix a horizon $H$ and a time $t$.
 A \emph{node} in the finite-horizon constraint tree is a triple $n = \bigl(C(n),\, \vtau^{A^t,H}_{\mathrm{finite}}(n),\, J_H(n)\bigr)$, where $C(n)$ is a finite constraint set (vertex and edge constraints), $\vtau^{A^t,H}_{\mathrm{finite}}(n) = \{\tau^{a_1,H}_{\mathrm{finite}},\ldots, \tau^{a_N,H}_{\mathrm{finite}}\}$ is a set of $H$-step trajectories at time $t$ for all agents $a_i\in A^t$ that satisfies $C(n)$, and~$J_H(n) = \mathcal{C}\bigl(\vtau^{A^t,H}_{\mathrm{finite}}(n)\bigr)$ is the \emph{node cost}. \end{definition}